· Exercise files are found here

 Then do Reselect datasets, a popup window will appear

 Do Toggle All to clear the check marks and press OK.
 The Controls will no longer show how many data sets are used in a sequential refinement.

 Do Calculate/Refine from the main menu; it will be a combined refinement on texture parameters.

+In this case you do want to do a nonsequential full refinement, so press the OK button.
 A quick look at the console will show that there are 61 variables in this refinement.
 If yours shows more then you didn’t clear all the flags in Step 1.
 The Sequential results entry is deleted from the GSAS-II data tree.
 A progress bar will show giving the residuals during the refinement.
 When finished, select the B2 phase and its Texture tab; if the Texture plot type is still Inverse pole figure (from Method B) you should see

 which is almost identical to that from Method A. The coefficients are seen in